Karoonda - Lameroo

 AreaSearch assessment of residential development drivers sees a low level of activity in Karoonda - Lameroo, placing the area among the bottom 25% of areas assessed nationally

-Karoonda-Lameroo has seen approximately 14 new home approvals annually over the past five financial years, totalling 70 homes.
-As of FY26, there have been 0 recorded approvals.
-The population decline in recent years has resulted in adequate development activity relative to other areas, benefiting buyers with more affordable housing options at an average construction cost of $173,000.
-In the current financial year, $42.0 million in commercial development approvals have been recorded, indicating high levels of local commercial activity.
+Karoonda - Lameroo has seen approximately 14 new home approvals annually over the past five financial years, totalling around 70 homes.
+As of FY26, there have been 0 approvals recorded so far.
+The population decline in recent years has resulted in adequate development activity relative to its size, benefiting buyers with more affordable housing options, as new properties are constructed at an average cost of $173,000, below regional norms.
+This financial year has seen $42.0 million in commercial development approvals, indicating high levels of local commercial activity.

-Compared to the rest of South Australia, Karoonda-Lameroo records about three-quarters the building activity per person and ranks among the 36th percentile nationally, offering limited housing choices for buyers but supporting demand for existing homes.
-All new construction in the area has been detached houses, maintaining its traditional low density character with a focus on family homes.
-The estimated population per dwelling approval is 480 people, reflecting its quiet development environment.
+Compared to the rest of South Australia, Karoonda - Lameroo records about three-quarters the building activity per person and ranks among the 36th percentile nationally, offering limited housing choices for buyers but supporting demand for existing homes.
+All new construction has been detached houses, maintaining the area's traditional low-density character with a focus on family homes appealing to those seeking space.
+The estimated population density is around 480 people per dwelling approval, reflecting its quiet development environment.

-According to AreaSearch's latest quarterly estimate, Karoonda-Lameroo is forecasted to gain 78 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.
+Population forecasts indicate Karoonda - Lameroo will gain approximately 76 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development